Gray four-eyed opossum: Reproduction

 Little is known about gray four-eyed opossums mating habits but they are in the family Didelphidae and so most likely to be polygynous.
 This means males compete with other males.
 There are no courtship displays or pair bonds formed in didelphids.

 Reproduction is typically seasonal, with more young being born during the rainy season when there is an abundance of fruit.
 During the dry season, fewer babies are born due to the lack of available fruit.
 Litter sizes averaging between four and five young, with each female producing between two and four litters per year.
 Many young die while nursing in the mother's pouch.
 This death rate is especially high during the dry season.
 A major factor that determines survival of young is the mother's age; there are many deaths when the mother is less than 11 months.

 The average gestation period for the gray four-eyed opossum is 13 to 14 days, and each newborn weighs about 9 g.
 They nurse in their mother's pouch until they are 68 to 75 days old.
 Once weaned, they stay in their mother's nest for a further 8 to 15 days before their mother becomes aggressive and expels them.

 Diet

 The gray four-eyed opossum has an omnivorous diet containing fruits, nectar, insects, small mammals (such as mice), birds, reptiles, amphibians, crustaceans, snails, and earthworms.
 Its diet varies depending on the season.

 With such a varied diet, the gray four-eyed opossum will both encounter and eat venomous snakes.
 While the bites of these snakes may be harmful to most animals, the gray four-eyed opossum is able to overcome the toxic effects due to its immunity to the toxins.
 The immunity was initially thought to come from an immune response leading to the production of antibodies, but in fact it comes from toxin-neutralizing proteins found in opossum serum.
 These proteins are produced by the opossum prior to any encounter with a venomous snake, thus this immunity is not learned but inherited.

+Range

+This species is found throughout the Guianas and eastern Amazonia, in Guyana, Suriname, French Guiana, and Brazil.
+In Brazil, they are found east of the Rio Negro and the Rio Madeira.
+It may also occur in Venezuela.

+Taxonomy

+This species was originally described by Carl Linnaeus in the genus Didelphis.
+In the 1950s, all members of Philander were either subspecies or synonyms of this species, but various species would be split from this species.
+In 2018, P. canus, P. melanurus, and P. vossi were split from this species.
+Philander frenatus is considered a junior synonym of this species.

+Predation

+Gray four-eyed opossums are preyed upon by a variety of mammals, owls and large reptiles such as Amazon tree boas, South American bushmasters, ocelots, jaguarundis, tayras, greater grisons, gray foxes and barn owls (Tyto alba).